JokerGermany/Matrix-Tipps/README.md

 -    `~/Library/Application Support/$NAME/config.json` on macOS
 $Name is `Element`, if you use a profilename its `Element-<$Profilename>`

-Insert this in the file:
+Insert this in the file:Update README.md
 ```
 {
 	"show_labs_settings": true